Maintaining Web Service Users

 Pending Approval Emails – specify the email addresses to receive notifications about pending web service user updates.
 See Setting up Approval Emails for Pending Updates to Web Service Users.

-Maintaining Web Service Users Information
+Allowed Methods for Web Service Users

 To maintain web service users, do the following: